Old Church of St Sebastian, Qormi: History

 The area around the statue was built up in the 19th and 20th centuries, and in 1873 a master mason Michele Angelo Azzopardi made a petition to Bishop Gaetano Pace Forno to construct a new church for the inhabitants of that area.
 The bishop granted permission, and the church of St Sebastian was constructed near the statue between 1880 and 1890.
 The site of the church had been previously occupied by a shop, which was reportedly dismantled at night after its owner had refused to vacate it.
 It became a vice-parish church on 19 June 1918 and a separate parish in 1935–36.

 The 19th century church was too small for the area's population, so a much larger parish church was built nearby between 1939 and 1980 and it was consecrated in 1986.
-The old church was neglected after the new building was completed, but it was restored and reopened in 2011 and it is now used as an adoration chapel.
-The building was formally consecrated as a church by Archbishop Charles Scicluna on 27 October 2019, almost 130 years after it had been completed.
+The old church was neglected after the new building was completed, but it was restored and reopened in 2011 and it is now used as an adoration chapel.In or about 2014 during a Pastoral visit it was noted by Parishioner Vincent Peresso that only a blessing had been performed in 1890.
+Upon verification the building was formally consecrated as a church by Archbishop Charles Scicluna on 25 October 2019, almost 130 years after it had been completed.

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.